Joey Yellen

 Joseph Michael Yellen (born August 19, 1999) is an American college football quarterback for the Chapman Panthers.
 He previously played for the Arizona State Sun Devils, the Pittsburgh Panthers and the Hawaii Rainbow Warriors.

 Early life

 Yellen attended Mission Viejo High School in Mission Viejo, California, where he completed 360 of 595 pass attempts for 6,131 yards, 57 touchdowns and 14 interceptions.
 He was rated as a four-star recruit and committed to play college football at Arizona State University over offers from Brown, Georgia, Oregon State, San Jose State and Washington State.

 College career

 Arizona State

 In 2019, Yellen served as the Sun Devils' primary backup after losing a quarterback competition to fellow freshman Jayden Daniels in the offseason.
 His lone start was in substitution of an injured Daniels, throwing for 292 yards and four touchdowns in a loss to USC.
 With only appearing in one game, Yellen was ultimately redshirted.

-On December 16, 2019, shortly after the season ended, Yellen announced that he would enter the transfer portal.
+On December 16, 2019, shortly after the season ended, Yellen announced that he would enter the NCAA transfer portal.